Una questione fondamentale in cosmologia è se l’energia oscura si evolve nel tempo,

 independently.
 Through a statistical comparison for each dataset, on average,

 we find that DDE is strongly preferred over the $\Lambda$CDM model.
-This
+Questo

 suggests that DDE likely exists, although its real parameter space remains